How to Pick the Right Window Treatments For Your Space

 Some people relish the thought of giving their new or existing home a window treatment overhaul, but for many people, home decorating is intimidating.
 If you have concerns about which type of window treatments you should consider for each room in your house, you should talk to professional window treatment consultants.

-If you’re located in the areas of Harrisburg, Mechanicsburg, Reading, or Lancaster, PA, our custom window treatment experts can talk to you about the pros and cons of each type of window covering.
+If you’re located in the near the areas of Harrisburg or Mechanicsburg, PA, our custom window treatment experts can talk to you about the pros and cons of each type of window covering.
 We accept large and small contracts, and because we are a full service home furnishing and design company, we stay on top of the latest trends in home décor.
-We sell and install a full line of Hunter Douglas shades, blinds and shutters as well as custom and semicustom drapes.
+We sell and install a full line of Hunter Douglas shades, blinds and shutters as well as custom and semi-custom drapes.
 Contact David’s Furniture & Interiors and talk to us about how you want your home to look.